Aera23/-/README.md

 * If you are using an external hosting, create an account and follow their instructions.
 Navigate to the www,htdocs,public or similar using their tools.
 * If you want to host on your own machine, try downloading Uniserver XV on your machine.
 Start it up, Run Apache, and go to the www directory.
 * Then, copy the files from this page into that directory, and type yuor server's web address.
 For Uniserver, it's localhost/g3.php .

+To view more source code, go to http://101.174.15.188/source.php?f=index.php or https://fern.rf.gd/source.php?f=index.php (change the filename to browse source)